11gscanlan/AdvancedGamesProgramming_MetroidPrime/README.md

 The first youtube video I looked at  was a short demonstration on configuring the editor settings and adding a second player to the game.
 This helped to organise my existing code a little as it essentially recapped what I read about in the documentation, but it did not solve my issue of the second player not receiving input.

-I watched a separate video which was about creating multiple players and assigning inputs to them in a fighting game by UNREAL ENGINE JOURNEY (2023).
-This video walked through creating multiple players at the start of the level, and assigning input mapping contexts to both of them, it also mentioned the important detail I was missing, that the input mapping context needs to be assigned to a different ID for each player (player one has an ID of 0, and player two has an ID of 1), which I had not implemented so it was attempting to possess both characters with the same player ID.
+Another video I watched mentioned the important detail I was missing, that the input mapping context needs to be assigned to a different ID for each player (player one has an ID of 0, and player two has an ID of 1), which I had not implemented so it was attempting to possess both characters with the same player ID.
 I edited code and changed the script that adds multiple players to also assign a different ID to both of them.
 Doing this allowed the second player to work with a second controller.

 This is the code that the multiplayer level executes to spawn multiple players.
 I controlled the amount of extra players it spawns via a separate integer variable, but it essentially just spawns in the initial character, and then spawns in the other player characters after that using an **Add local player** node, making sure they're all possesed correctly.